UniMath/agda-unimath/src/commutative-algebra/euclidean-domains.lagda.md

       integral-domain-Euclidean-Domain
 ```

-### Addition of a list of elements in an euclidean domain
+### Addition of a list of elements in a Euclidean domain

 ```agda
   add-list-Euclidean-Domain :